Life is all about the follow-up. Especially when it comes to sales.

 And that’s the problem—you have no follow-up hustle.

 I get it.
 You don’t want to be a pain in the ass.
 We all want to avoid being annoying at the risk of getting rejected.
-The trick is to make your follow-ups so creative that they don't feel like follow-ups.
-[Tweet this!]
+The key is to keep it short and sweet yet remain persistent.

 Most people will contact someone once, and then wait around for that person to get back to them.
 That’s the completely wrong approach.